Geeksongs/ExpressLove/README.md

 https://www.cnblogs.com/geeksongs/p/10723048.html

-An Android software used to express love to his girlfriend, currently there are fewer love software based on the Android platform on the Internet, so I open source of it.
-It mainly integrates Tencent X5 kernel, web and Android native mixed development.
-Software background dynamics can be changed at any time, supporting high customization and secondary development.
-Welcome all technical colleagues to download.
+Android software used to express love to his girlfriend, currently there are very few express-love software based on the Android platform on the Internet, so I open source of it.
+It mainly integrates Tencent X5 kernel, web, and Android native mixed development.
+Software background can be changed dynamically at any time, supporting high customization and secondary development.
+I welcome all technical colleagues to download this application to use.

 ## 2.软件的效果如下(Demo Video):